Jump to main content

 Leaders and benefactors of UT Southwestern and Children’s Health were joined by children at the groundbreaking ceremony for the new pediatric hospital on Oct.
 1. The $5 billion pediatric campus, located across from William P. Clements Jr. University Hospital, will expand access to a full range of pediatric services from routine to complex, creating a one-of-a-kind hub for academic research, training, and the development of lifesaving technologies.

-UT Southwestern Medical Center accomplished another year of record-setting achievement, explosive growth, strategic expansion, and impactful leadership recruitment in 2024.
-The institution raised the bar, proving possibilities were limitless in the mission to promote health and a healthy society to enable individuals to achieve their full potential.
-Examples abound across all three mission areas: education, research, and patient care.
+UT Southwestern Medical Center accomplished another year of significant achievement, strategic expansion, and impactful leadership recruitment in 2024, advancing our mission to promote health and a healthy society to enable individuals to achieve their full potential.
+Examples stretch across all three mission areas: education, research, and patient care.
+In addition, we launched our first national advertising campaign, Follow Your Spark, which was seen extensively in 10 major media markets and is enhancing our recruitment initiatives to attract new talent – both faculty and staff – in science and medicine to UTSW.

 Learn more below about what UT Southwestern has achieved over the past year and our vision for the future.
 The examples highlighted are just a sampling of accomplishments across all areas of the institution in 2024.